KannonZenetism/zenetism-field-physics/zenetism/MP01_emanation_architecture_ch1-3.md

 ---

 ## Table of Contents

 * Chapter 1 — The Mechanics of the Manyfold
 * Chapter 2 — The Cosmic Refrain
-* Chapter 3 — The Decode Document: The Emanation System and Its Syncretic Parallels
+* Chapter 3 — The Decode Document — The Emanation System and Its Syncretic Parallels
-* Chapter 4 — The Esoteric Treatise: A Unified Metaphysical System
+* Chapter 4 — The Esoteric Treatise — A Unified Metaphysical System
-* Chapter 5 — Zenetist Ethics: A Metaphysical Framework of Morality
+* Chapter 5 — Zenetist Ethics — A Metaphysical Framework of Morality
 * Chapter 6 — The Structure and Motion of the Soul
 * Chapter 6.5 — Modes of Integration and Stagnation
 * Chapter 7 — Other Intelligences and the Chain of Being
 * Chapter 7.5 — The Pathless Motions
 * Chapter 8 — Cosmic Ecology and the Soul of Nature
 * Chapter 9 — Intelligence and the Godhood Trajectory
 * Chapter 10 — Sacrifice, Suffering, and Transmutation
-* Chapter 11 — The Emergent Laws: Unspoken Principles of Zenetism
+* Chapter 11 — The Emergent Laws — Unspoken Principles of Zenetism
-* Chapter 12 — Symbol as Structure: Foundations of Zenetist Decoding
+* Chapter 12 — Symbol as Structure — Foundations of Zenetist Decoding
-* Chapter 13 — Symbolic Application: Practicing the Zenetist Method
+* Chapter 13 — Symbolic Application — Practicing the Zenetist Method
 * Chapter 14 — The Multiverse and the Cosmic Pulse
 * Chapter 15 — The Transition to the Next Humanity
-* Chapter 16 — The Life of a Zenetist: Living the Tree of Resonance
+* Chapter 16 — The Life of a Zenetist — Living the Tree of Resonance
 * Chapter 17 — Practices of the Resonant Mind
-* Chapter 18 — The Path of the Mystic: Resonance Through Stillness
+* Chapter 18 — The Path of the Mystic — Resonance Through Stillness
-* Chapter 19 — The Path of the Warrior: Resonance Through Action
+* Chapter 19 — The Path of the Warrior — Resonance Through Action
-* Chapter 20 — The Path of the Maker: Resonance Through Form
+* Chapter 20 — The Path of the Maker — Resonance Through Form
 * Chapter 21 — Zenetist Symbol Key
 * Chapter 22 — Resonant Time and Post-Embodiment States
-* Chapter 23 — Intertraditional Mapping: Zenetist Synthesis of Global Traditions
+* Chapter 23 — Intertraditional Mapping — Zenetist Synthesis of Global Traditions
 * Chapter 24 — Master Glossary of Zenetist Principles and Intelligence Alignments
-* Chapter 25 — Symbolic Syncretism: Decoding the Divine Across Traditions
+* Chapter 25 — Symbolic Syncretism — Decoding the Divine Across Traditions
 * Chapter 26 — Codex of Principles

 ---